 By James Waterson

 Spring in North Texas is a time of renewal, when the sunny weather and bright blue skies make it a joy to be outdoors.
 While you could enjoy the season just about anywhere in the region, few places offer as much as The Colony.
-Witness the top female golfers in the business compete in the only LPGA tournament in Texas, play a few rounds of your own on some of the best public courses in the Dallas and Fort Worth area, and hike remote trails or paddle on the vast Lewisville Lake.
+Play a few rounds on some of the best public courses in the Dallas and Fort Worth area and hike remote trails or paddle on the vast Lewisville Lake.
 These are, of course, just a few ways you can get the most out of spring in The Colony.
 Read on to find out more.

 Planning to visit later in the year?
-Don’t miss the Bow Wow Luau and American Heroes: A Salute to Veterans, two of The Colony’s annual events held in September and November, respectively.
+Don’t miss the Volunteers of America Classic, Red Bull Soapbox Derby, Bow-Wow Luau, or American Heroes: A Salute to Veterans, just a few of The Colony’s annual events held in the fall.

 While these courses are impressive on their own, they aren’t the only way you scratch your golfer’s itch.
 Dig into something delicious and sip on a few drinks at TopGolf, an interactive driving range combined with a bar and restaurant that tees up a fun night out with friends (even those who don’t play golf).
 For a different take on the sport, head to the disc golf course at Bill Allen Memorial Park.
 Test your arm strength, and your accuracy, as you make your way through the 18-hole course set in dense woods and along a small creek.